Skil: World War II

 During World War II, Skil developed the PS-12 circular saw for military applications by mounting an air-driven Thor motor on a 12 in worm-driven saw for use in several types of construction.
-Manufactured in camouflage colors, with saw blade painted black and the body a greenish color, the saw worked just about everywhere, including underwater to cut piles or timbers.
-The Navy had Skil put this tool into a special camouflage box coated and sealed with plastic.
-When they were unable to get into a landing area, the unit would be dumped overboard and floated or dragged in for use on aircraft landing areas.
+Manufactured in camouflage colors, with the saw blade painted black and the body a greenish color, the saw worked just about everywhere, including underwater to cut piles or timbers.
+The U.S. Navy had Skil put the tool into a special camouflage box coated and sealed with plastic.
+When they were unable to get into a landing area, the unit would be dumped overboard then floated or dragged in for use on aircraft landing areas.

 Post World War II

-After the end of World War II, Skil began expanding into international markets by opening a distribution and service center in Toronto, CA, in 1946.
+After the end of World War II, Skil began expanding into international markets by opening a distribution and service center in Toronto, in 1946.
 After selling directly to customers for 25 years, since the company’s inception, Skil entered the wholesale business and began distributing its products through hardware distributors.
 In the 1950s, the company changed its name to the Skil Corporation.
 Skilsaw remained the brand name used for the company's products.
 European sales followed a few years later, by which time Skil had entered the consumer market.
 By 1959 it had a full and successful range of DIY tools.

-Skil's European factory was built in 1961 in the Dutch town of Breda, followed soon after by an electric motor plant at Eindhoven, Netherlands.
-After successfully entering the European market, by the end of 1961 Skil had opened additional offices in Switzerland, the Netherlands, France, Belgium, Denmark and Germany.
+Skil's European factory was built in 1961 in Breda, Netherlands followed soon after by an electric motor plant at Eindhoven.
+After successfully entering the European market, Skil opened additional offices in Switzerland, the Netherlands, France, Belgium, Denmark and Germany by the end of 1961.

 Skil in Australia - 1960s

-Skil broke into the Australian market in the early 1960s, when they acquired the Australian company Sher Powertools, which was a good quality tool, and sold at a premium price intended to compete with the European brands of Wolf and Desoutter which were well established fine quality brands of tools at the time.
+Skil entered the Australian market in the early 1960s, by acquiring the Australian company Sher Powertools.
+Sher was a quality tool and sold at a premium price intended to compete with the European brands of Wolf and Desoutter which were well established fine quality brands of tools at the time.

 1970s onwards

-In the 1970s onwards, Skil constructed a network of factories, service centers and sales offices all around the world, its name becoming synonymous with power tools.
+In the 1970s onwards, Skil constructed a network of factories, service centers, and sales offices all around the world, its name becoming synonymous with power tools.
 Skil still has its European head office in Breda.
-All manufacturing of power tools for the European market is outsourced, mainly in China.
-Pre-development, Logisitics, Sales, Marketing and Finance are among the activities of the Dutch head office.
+All manufacturing of power tools for the European market is outsourced, mainly to China.
+Pre-development, logisitics, sales, marketing and financial operations are among the activities of the Dutch head office.